adginr/cmska/README.md

-# FastAPI Vue3 Docker Starter Template
+# CMSKA based on FastAPI Vue3 Docker

 Vite Builder for Vue3